 Comparing WordStreams, it can be seen that the one generated from HLP input contains far more accurate features than that from Text.
 This is a direct result of the superior information offered by HLP input.

-function calls the hlp_phrase_flatten
+The hlp_rephrase function calls the hlp_phrase_flatten

 function which in turn calls the hlp_remove_empty_phrase

-function which then calls the hlp_rebuild_phrase
+function which then calls the hlp_rebuild_phrase function.

 The last three functions cycle as often as required.

-function operates on the SphraseStream. (`S'
+The hlp_rephrase function operates on the SphraseStream. (`S'

 stands for `Syntax'.)
 Three tasks are performed.
 Referring to the